jmhobbs/cultofthepartyparrot.com/README.md

 # Contributing!

  1. Add your parrot gif to `parrots/` and append an entry to `parrots.json`
+ 1. Make sure your parrot gif file is named [name]parrot.gif in all lower case e.g. `exampleparrot.gif`
  1. Open a PR
  1. PARTY